This project is included in the BHF-IFR Program for the Balkans

 Participants will use the tools and equipment available at the site and are not expected to bring any additional equipment.

-The project includes three modules: practical work in documentation and conservation of Roman mosaics; lectures on their history and conservation as well as excursions to the town of Bitola, the archaeological site of Heraclea Lyncestis, Ohrid and Ohrid lake (UNESCO World Heritage Site), Ancient Macedonian capitals in Pella and Vergina (UNESCO World Heritage Site), Greece.
+The project includes three modules: practical work in documentation and conservation of mosaics; lectures on their history and conservation as well as excursions to the town of Bitola, the archaeological site of Heraclea Lyncestis, Ohrid and Ohrid lake (UNESCO World Heritage Site) and the ancient Macedonian capitals in Pella and Vergina (UNESCO World Heritage Site), Greece.
 Refer to the Course Program and Agenda.

 By the end of the workshop the participants will: